 The offices of Holy Community and Protaton (10th century) are the most impressive buildings in Karyes.
 The sanctuary has the miraculous icon of Virgin “Axion Esti”, the Virgin Mary of Mount Athos.
 The library contains 117 codes, lots of valuable printed books and the first Typiko (religious script) of Mount Athos, written on goat leather and signed by the Emperor Ioannis Tsimiskis.

 ⇠ Karyes 35km (7 hours)

-Megisti Lavra is the oldest and biggest monastery of Mount Athos.
+Megisti Lavra (The Great Lavra) is the oldest and biggest monastery of Mount Athos.
 It was founded in 963 by the monk Athanasios Athonitis with the financial support of the emperors Nikiphoros Phokas and Ioannis Tsimiskis.
 The monastery is dedicated to its founder, Agios Athanasios Athonitis and celebrates on the 5th/18th of July (according to the old-style calendar of Mount Athos).
-Megisti Lavra is a big complex of buildings that includes the superb Tower of Tsimiskis, located on a picturesque cliff on the southeastern edge of Athos.
+Megisti Lavra is a big complex of buildings that includes the superb Tower of Tsimiskis, located on a picturesque cliff, on the southeastern edge of Athos.

 2. The Monastery Dionysiou